-5 Steps to Protect Yourself After Your Checkbook Is Stolen
+5 Steps to Take If Your Checkbook or Debit Card is Stolen

 1. Call Your Bank and Freeze Your Account